 You can no longer - NOT HAVE an option for pre-ordering for 'pick-up' in any restaurant or retail site.

-You HAVE - to HAVE some or all these if you want to survive the next decade in food service.
+You HAVE - to HAVE some or all of your these if you want to survive the next decade in food service.

 You can also add house-made dressings, condiments, and anti-pasta platters to the mix for quick party gifts or office parties.

-Start with some foresight: Sit a few of your best guests down, ask what they would love to take home if it was simple and cheaper than having it at one of your linen covered tables.
-Take a survey of your best selling lunch items and find the packaging to make it work for easy prep at home.
+Start with some foresight: Sit a few of your best guests down, and ask what they would love to take home if it was simple and cheaper than having it at one of your linen-covered tables.
+Take a survey of your best-selling lunch items and find the packaging to make it work for easy prep at home.
 Microwave or oven containers can be obtained from any food distributor.
-Even starting out small, but with enough visual merchandising/marketing can turn your regular guests into 'grab-n-go' customers.
+Even starting out small, but with enough visual merchandising/marketing, can turn your regular guests into 'grab-n-go' customers.
 Don't do it haphazardly with partially stocked items.
-You need to present it as if you mean it and keep top selling items in quantities to assure you don't run out by the end of the day- You can discount two-day old items if need be for better inventory control.
+You need to present it as if you mean it and keep top-selling items in quantities to ensure you don't run out by the end of the day- You can discount two-day old items if need be for better inventory control.
 And don't be afraid to run a higher food-cost in this area.
 You can make up in volume if you build a better loyal customer base.
 This concept comes down to keeping a repeat customer and adding revenue to your business.